Xardas0327/Learning2DEngine/Documentations/Learning2DEngine.md

 # Learning2DEngine

 ## Introduction
-This is a 2D Game Engine/Library, which I created for game development and learning.
+This is a 2D Game Engine, which I created for game development and learning.
 Maybe today, there is not any code line, but this Engine was created from a [Breakout Tutorial](https://learnopengl.com/In-Practice/2D-Game/Breakout).
 The code owner is Joey de Vries, who has the